 In order to successfully perform many actions, or to avoid certain effects, models may be required to pass a skill roll, comparing the roll against the value of the model's basic skills.

-To take a skill roll, simply roll a number of dice equal to the model's Special skill.
-Then, choose two of the dice, and compare their combined result with the specified skill (such as Willpower, for example).
+To take a skill roll, simply roll 2D6.
+Then, compare their combined result with the specified skill (such as , for example).
 If the sum of the two dice is equal to or less than the skill value, the test is passed.